 An email confirmation is used to verify whether a user’s email address is legitimate.
 The subscriber receives a confirmation email that includes a link for activating the subscription.

 However, this approach increases the number of steps a user must take to subscribe.
 If you don’t save the user status in the website session, you have to send confirmation e-mails for each subscription happening within the same session.
-In other words, if a user subscribed to three products, a user will have to confirm their e-mail address three times to activate all three subscriptions.
-Of course, it is also a bad design choice.
+In other words, if a user subscribed to three products, they will have to confirm their e-mail address three times to activate all three subscriptions.
+Of course, this is also a bad design choice.
 To simplify the user experience, storing confirmation status in the session is important.
 However, ask yourself if this process differs from normal registration.
 As a result of such complexity, the system becomes error-prone and unnecessarily complex, redundant processes are introduced, and new challenges are created.

 Subscriptions